treejamie/helloworld/python/README.md

 ## Contributing

-Pull requests are welcomed if:
+Pull requests are welcome if:

-1. You can make any implementation jokes funnier.
+1. You can make the implementation jokes funnier.
+2. You can help me become a better programmer (_constructive feedback is gold and I appreciate it_).
-2. You stick to the [CONTRIBUTION](../CONTRIBUTING.md) guidelines.
+3. You stick to the [CONTRIBUTION](../CONTRIBUTING.md) guidelines.

 ## License